live-clones/pybtex/docs/source/cmdline.rst

 Additionally, Pybtex allows writing bibliography styles in Python (although this feature is still experimental and under development).
 Some base BibTeX styles, including ``plain``, ``alpha``, ``unsrt`` have been already ported to Python.
 They can be found in :file:`pybtex/style/formatting` subdirectory in Pybtex sources.
-Additional styles can be added as :doc:`plugins <plugins>`.
+Additional styles can be added as :doc:`plugins <api/plugins>`.

 By default, Pybtex used BibTeX :file:`.bst` styles.
 You can switch the style language from BibTeX to Python with the :option:`-l` option: